 Learn more: Which sex toy materials are body-safe?
 Toys made from non-porous materials are typically considered safe to use on and inside the body.
 These materials include silicone, stainless steel, and borosilicate glass.

 If TPE isn’t body-safe, why is it used so often in strokers?
-Well, the nature of TPE as a porous material with an unknown chemical profile doesn’t change just because it’s used in strokers.
+Well, the nature of TPE as a porous material doesn’t change just because it’s used in strokers.
 What does change is the risk of infection.

 Unlike the penis, the vagina and vulva are also very sensitive to microscopic changes.
 Bacteria from a TPE toy can upset the pH balance in the vagina, leading to: